Myeloma Treatment: 5 Ways To Stay on Track | MyMyelomaTeam

 Powered By

-Medically reviewed by Todd Gersten, M.D. — Written by Amy Isler, RN and Kelly Crumrin
+Written by Amy Isler, RN and Kelly Crumrin

 • If you experience obstacles to staying on treatment, there are resources to help you overcome those barriers.

-• Connect with a palliative care team to get help with managing symptoms and side effects, financial challenges, and support for loved ones.
+• Connect with a palliative care team to get help managing symptoms and side effects, financial challenges, and support for loved ones.

-For people diagnosed with multiple myeloma, sticking to a treatment plan is critical to achieving and maintaining remission (when treatments have successfully reduced cancer symptoms).
+For people diagnosed with multiple myeloma, sticking to a cancer treatment plan is critical to achieving and maintaining remission (when treatments have successfully reduced cancer symptoms).
 Sticking with treatment — also known as treatment adherence — has also been known to improve quality of life, reduce out-of-pocket medical costs, and increase work-life productivity.

-What Is Maintenance Treatment for Multiple Myeloma?
+1. Understand Maintenance Treatment for Multiple Myeloma

 Maintenance therapy may include a combination of oral and injected drugs.
 Oral drugs used during maintenance therapy may include corticosteroids, such as dexamethasone and immunomodulators like lenalidomide (Revlimid), thalidomide (Thalomid), and pomalidomide (Pomalyst).
 Sometimes, injected drugs are given via an intravenous (in the vein) infusion or a subcutaneous (under the skin) injection.
 Injected drugs used for myeloma maintenance therapy may include daratumumab plus hyaluronidase-fihj (Darzalex Faspro), which has also recently been approved by the U.S. Food and Drug Administration (FDA) to administer via subcutaneous injection.